-- Baby needs to open his mouth wide - He should latch onto the soft brim surrounding the firm teat - The teat should extend back far enough in the baby's mouth to stimulate effective sucking. - Baby should not be sucking on the tip of the nipple shield.
-This would result in a slower milk flow, which will lead to increased energy consumption by the baby, as he would have to work hard to achieve an adequate feed. - If any part of the firm teat is viewed during the feed, the baby needs to be removed from the breast and repositioned.
+- Baby needs to open their mouth wide - They should latch onto the soft brim surrounding the firm teat - The teat should extend back far enough in the baby's mouth to stimulate effective sucking. - Baby should not be sucking on the tip of the nipple shield.
+This would result in a slower milk flow, which will lead to increased energy consumption by the baby, as they would have to work hard to achieve an adequate feed. - If any part of the firm teat is viewed during the feed, the baby needs to be removed from the breast and repositioned.

-CARE OF MUM AND BABY WHEN USING NIPPLE SHIELDS
+CARE OF DYADS WHEN USING NIPPLE SHIELDS

-- Mothers should be encouraged to express following feeds in order to maintain supply. - Mothers should be made aware of the importance of noticing swallowing whilst the baby is feeding. - Mums should note if there is milk in the teat of the nipple shield following a feed. - Babies who are adequately fed and hydrated should have no fewer than five to six wet nappies a day and at least two to three bowel movements a day.
-If there appears to be fewer than this then mum should be encouraged to supplement her baby with her expressed breast milk.
-Mum should also discuss her concerns with an appropriate health professional. - As a precaution Baby's weight should be checked more frequently when nipple shields are being used.
+- Mothers should be encouraged to express following feeds in order to maintain supply. - Mothers should be made aware of the importance of noticing swallowing whilst the baby is feeding. - Mothers should note if there is milk in the teat of the nipple shield following a feed. - Babies who are adequately fed and hydrated should have no fewer than five to six wet nappies a day and at least two to three bowel movements a day.
+If there appears to be fewer than this then parents should be encouraged to supplement their baby with expressed breast milk.
+Parents should also discuss their concerns with an appropriate health professional.

+- As a precaution Baby's weight should be checked more frequently when nipple shields are being used.

-Please refer to the appropriate Health Professional if you have any concerns about the mother or baby.
+Please refer to the appropriate Infant Feeding Co-ordinator in Maternity or Health Visiting if you have any concerns about the mother or baby.